twr14152/Go_Network_Scripts/README.md

 ```
 # GOEAPI
-This script will use Aristas goeapi to issue show commands on 3 CEOS devices
+This script will use arista's goeapi to issue show commands on 3 arista CEOS devices
+The syntax to run the script is as follows:
+>>go run show_cmds.go hostlist.go show running-config, show version, dir
 ```
 - goeapi_stuff/show_cmds.go
 - goeapi_stuff/hostlist.go